it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Deploy Automated Software Patch Management Tools

+[Delete?
+Overlaps with RABET-V]

 Deploy automated software update tools in order to ensure that third-party software on all systems is running the most recent security updates provided by the software vendor.

 > Ensure that software is patched until it is no longer appropriate to make changes to software prior to an election.
 After this date, manually review patches to determine if the operational risk of patching is greater than the security risk of the vulnerability the patch fixes.

->Reference: CIS Security Best Practices for Non-Voting Election Technology 2.2.5
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 2.2.5

 ### Utilize Centrally Managed Anti-Malware Software

-[Remove?]
+[Remove?
+Seems out of scope]

 Utilize centrally managed anti-malware software to continuously monitor and defend each of the organization's workstations and servers.

 > All endpoints in an election technology solution must use properly installed and constantly running anti-malware software.
 Central management allows administrators to enforce this rule.

+Applies to: All

+Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 2.3.1
+> Reference: CIS Security Best Practices for Non-Voting Election Technology 2.3.1

 ### Limit Access to Scripting Tools

 Limit access to scripting tools (such as Microsoft PowerShell and Python) to only administrative or development users with the need to access those capabilities.

 > Election technology may make use of these technologies, but access to them should be limited to only the most trusted and protected accounts.

+Applies to: All

+Method: Copy

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.7